shlokmotwani/dynamic-strikethrough-list/README.md

 A React application that displays a dynamic list of items.
 Each item in the list has a checkbox that, when clicked, adds a strikethrough to the item's text, indicating it as completed.

-###Feature Enhancements
+### Feature Enhancements
-1. Functionality to remove items from the list.
+1. Functionality to add and remove items from the list.